 Your course will split into three parts

-- Fieldwork skills: Develop transferrable skills that will be welcomed by many employers.
+- UK Geographical Issues – Explore the UK’s physical and human landscapes including rivers and coasts along with the UK’s dynamic changing cities.
+These topics are complimented with fieldwork skills.
+It will allow you to develop transferrable skills that will be welcomed by many employers.
 Use questionnaires to explore issues in different environments.
 Be able to make decisions based on original research.

 Possible Career Options:

 - Estate Agent